Freelancing guide for beginners

 Desirable qualities of a freelance programmer or IT specialist

-You understand how the internet works, appreciate good design and you're great at brainstorming.
+You understand how the internet works, appreciate good design and you're skilled at brainstorming.
 Knowing languages such as HTML, CSS and JavaScript is a plus too (you can take free online courses with qualifications to learn more).

 Admin support